benediktmacnair/sampling_bias_project/README.md

 * **Benchmark Models:** Implemented the benchmark models LabelAllRejectsAsBad and Reweighting in `reject_inference.py`, ensuring alignment with the theoretical formulations and preparing them for empirical comparison against BASL and Heckman.

-* **Experiment Integration:** Extended and completed `benchmark_experiment.py` to support the instantiation and evaluation of BASL and benchmark models.
+* **Experiment Integration:** Extended and completed `benchmark_experiment.py` by including LabelAllRejectsAsBad and Reweighting to support the instantiation and evaluation of BASL together with these benchmark models.

-* **Code Review & Refinement:** Critically evaluated existing implementations for consistency with the paper’s methodology and refined them to follow OOP best practices and reproducability.
+* **Code Review & Refinement:** Reviewed existing implementations for consistency with the paper’s methodology and refined them to follow OOP best practices and reproducability.

 * **Presentations:** Prepared both draft and final presentations from scratch.
 Delivered the pitch and final presentations.